enasequence/read_docs/retrieval/ena-project.rst

 metadata of samples to make it easier to interpret and search across them.

-These checklists are developed with the help of research communities themselves to encourage submitters to provide at least the minimum information for their samples to be findable and re-usable for further research.
+These checklists are developed with the help of research communities themselves to encourage submitters to provide at least the minimum information for their samples to be findable and reusable for further research.
 You can see the full list of checklists `here <https://www.ebi.ac.uk/ena/browser/checklists>`_.

 If you want to search for a particular type of sample (e.g. a soil sample), you can search across the archive by